andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Our Goals

+* Solve the right problems and build the right software
 * Make teams independent (as opposed to tightly coupled) so they could build and release independently (and therefore more quickly).
 * Prioritize the areas we focussed which maximised value for the client AND developers